 DLR's most significant risk is credit risk, defined as the risk of loss caused by the failure of any borrower to honour its payment obligations.
-At end-2022, DLR's risk-weighted exposures with credit risk (see DLR's annual report for 2022, page 17) accounts for some 93% of DLR's total risk-weighted exposures (REA) and should be seen in the context of the fact that DLR, as a mortgage credit institution, exclusively grants loans secured against real property within the statutory loan-to-value (LTV) limits.
-Moreover, these loans are typically partially guaranteed by the loan-distributing banks under one of DLR's guarantee concepts, and DLR can under certain circumstances set off losses against payments of commission to the financial institutions.
-Nonetheless, negative developments in the credit quality of DLR's borrowers may result in higher provisions for losses and a greater risk of losses for DLR.
+At end-2023, DLR's risk-weighted exposures with credit risk (see DLR's annual report for 2023, page 17) accounts for some 92% of DLR's total risk-weighted exposures (REA) and should be seen in the context of the fact that DLR, as a mortgage credit institution, exclusively grants loans secured against real property within the statutory loan-to-value (LTV) limits.
+Moreover, these loans are typically partially guaranteed by the loan-distributing banks under DLR's guarantee concept, and DLR can under certain circumstances set off losses against payments of commission to the financial institutions.
+Under the guarantee concept, 2% of the outstanding debt on the loan is guaranteed by the loan-distributing bank.
+See "Overview of DLR'S business activities - Credit risk".
+Any deterioration of the credit quality of DLR's borrowers may entail that DLR's losses exceed the amount that can be set off by DLR against payments of commission to the financial institutions, or which may be covered by the guarantee concept.
+This could lead to higher provisions for losses and a greater risk of losses for DLR.